 Ford announces $1 billion investment in new EV manufacturing facility in Germany

-Ford Motor Co. on Wednesday announced a $1 billion investment to convert its Cologne, Germany, plant into an electric-vehicle manufacturing center — a major commitment to Europe and to a future defined by electric vehicles.
+Ford Motor Co. on Wednesday said it would invest $1 billion to convert its Cologne, Germany, plant into an electric-vehicle manufacturing center — a major commitment to Europe and to a future defined by electric vehicles.

 In a news release, the automaker said the facility will be "spearheading" the company's "advance into an all-electric future."